belzecue/Virtual-Desktop-Tracker/README.md

 ## Getting Started

-Put the VDTracker.exe somewhere, create a shortcut to it, open a file explorer with 'shell:startup' and drop the shortcut in there so the program starts as boot.
+Put VDTracker.exe somewhere, create a shortcut to it, open a file explorer with 'shell:startup' and drop the shortcut in there so the program starts as boot.

 ### Prerequisites